Article first published December 2012, updated March 2019

 Putting a stop to autoplay

-We’ve said it before – please don’t use autoplay.
-Yes, it works – even in Hotmail, where a lack of player controls will cause nothing but grief… And unsubscribes.
-There was a reason why historical tags like <bgsound> were deprecated and that’s because everyone strongly dislikes having things play that they can’t control.
+Please don’t use autoplay.
+It works, but a lack of player controls will cause nothing but grief and likely unsubscribes.
+Historical tags like <bgsound> were deprecated because people strongly dislike having things play that they can’t control.

 You may be interested in how Facebook uses sound files to track their email campaigns.
 It’s an interesting idea, but not one we’ll likely recommend implementing any time soon.